vpsfreecz/haveapi-fs/README.md

 from the API.
 As of now, components with creation time older than 30 minutes are regularly freed from memory to ensure that the files and data you see are still actually in the API, or have not been modified.

+## Limiting number of fetched objects
+By default, resource dir contains all its objects.
+For some APIs, it may be undesirable, as they may contain too many objects and it is useless and slot to fetch them all.
+For this reason, there is option `index_limit`, e.g.
+`index_limit=2000` to fetch 2000 objects from every resource at most.

 ## Troubleshooting
 Whenever `haveapi-fs` crashes, throws IO errors or misbehaves, helpful